CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast aspath allow-my-asn enable

-Turns `allow-my-asn` on or off.
-When on, allows a received AS path to contain the ASN of the local system.
+Configures BGP to allow a received AS path to contain the ASN of the local system.

 ### Command Syntax